 Can the IRS Levy Your Whole Paycheck?

 The IRS does not generally garnish all of a taxpayer’s wages.
-Although, if the taxpayer has multiple jobs, the IRS may garnish all of the wages from at least one of the employers.
+Suppose the taxpayer has multiple jobs.
+The IRS may garnish all of the wages from at least one of the employers.
 If you receive a separate bonus or any other incentive pay apart from your normal paycheck during the garnishment period, the IRS will likely collect all of the income from the payments.
 Meaning if you had any plans to use that money, you’d need to postpone those plans.
-However, this could be good news for you because it means you are one step closer to having your back taxes paid off.
+However, this could be good news for you.
+It means you are one step closer to having your back taxes paid off.